ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

 So in order to deploy custom libraries you have to first copy them to `Frameworks/`, fix your app and fix the library in case it has other transitive dependencies on your other libs.
 Rough example:

     # copy library to Frameworks
-    cp -v /path/to/library.dylib HelloWorld.app/Contents/Frameworks/
+    cp /path/to/library.dylib HelloWorld.app/Contents/Frameworks/

-    # fix dependency of the main app
+    # fix dependency of the main app if needed
     install_name_tool -change "/previous/link/path/to/library.dylib" "@executable_path/../Frameworks/library.dylib" HelloWorld.app/Contents/MacOS/HelloWorld

-    # and dependencies of dependencies
+    # and dependencies of dependencies of the library
     install_name_tool -change "/usr/local/lib/$depend_lib" "@executable_path/../Frameworks/$depend_lib" "$lib"

+Previous link path to the dependent library can be learned using `otool -L` command.

 ## Level 3: additional applications